 There are times when a plan may not go as expected, causing your journey to take a different path.
-Sometimes patients receiving VADs experience complications.
-If you are on the transplant waitlist these complications may be serious enough to cause your removal from the waitlist.
-If this happens, your care team will talk to you about the options.
+Sometimes patients receiving a VAD as a bridge to transplant experience complications.
+Those complications could remove you from being a candidate for transplant.
+If this happens, your care team will talk to you and your family about the options.